-A PDF document may contain logical structure information that allows the information to be accessible to disabled people.
+A PDF document may contain logical structure information that allows the information to be accessible to vision or hearing impaired users..
 This is called a “Tagged PDF” file.
 Converting a file to a tagged PDF document is simple:

 - Create the file in MS Word:

 - Use styles to format text such as titles, headings, and paragraphs.

 - Use the columns command to create columns instead of tables.